canthefason/go-watcher/README.md

   `watcher`

-Watcher works like your native binary package.
-You can pass all the arguments that you are currently using.
+Watcher works like your native package binary.
+You can pass all your existing package arguments to the Watcher, which really lowers the learning curve of the package, and makes it practical.

 ##### Current app usage
   `myapp -c config -p 7000 -h localhost`